Chart Color Schemes

 Employment performance in Pasadena ranks among the strongest 15% of areas evaluated nationally

-Pasadena has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate was 1.7% as of the past year, with estimated employment growth of 3.6%.
+Pasadena has a highly educated workforce with strong representation in essential services sectors.
+Its unemployment rate was 1.7% as of September 2025, lower than Greater Adelaide's 3.9%.
+Employment growth over the past year was estimated at 3.7%, based on AreaSearch aggregation of statistical area data.

 Frequently Asked Questions - Employment